-Employees of the Lake County Health Department and Community Health Center (LCHD/CHC) must perform their duties in compliance with established policies and procedures to ensure a productive, safe, and respectful work environment.
+Employees of the Health Department must perform their duties in compliance with established policies and procedures to ensure a productive, safe, and respectful work environment.
 Corrective actions are administered in an effort to encourage a change in behavior and/or improve performance.
 Disciplinary consequences may be applied when corrective actions do not result in improvement, or in cases of serious misconduct.
 All decisions to initiate corrective actions or disciplinary consequences shall be made in consultation with Human Resources.

-Immediate supervisors, Associate/Deputy Directors and Directors are responsible for communicating and enforcing accountability tofor agency policies, procedures, and work rules to employees.
-Human Resources is responsible for communicating agency policies, procedures, and work rules to management and employees, and for assuring that agency policies, procedures, and work rules to employees are applied to employees accordingly.
+Immediate supervisors, Associate/Deputy Directors and Directors are responsible for communicating and enforcing accountability to agency policies, procedures, and work rules to employees.
+Human Resources is responsible for communicating agency policies, procedures, and work rules to management and employees, and for assuring that agency policies, procedures, and work rules to employees are applied accordingly.